Dick Wagner (activist)

-Roland Richard Wagner (September 23, 1943 – December 13, 2021) was an American historian, activist, and politician, most noted for his work in Wisconsin LGBT history, the creation of organizations to elect gays and lesbians to public office, and public service to Madison, Wisconsin and Dane County.
+Roland Richard Wagner (September 23, 1943 – December 13, 2021) was an American historian, activist, and politician, most noted for his writings on Wisconsin LGBT history, the creation of organizations to elect gays and lesbians to public office, and public service to Madison, Wisconsin, and Dane County.

 Life and career

 Wagner was born on September 29, 1943, to Roland A. Wagner and Katherine Moorman Wagner in Dayton, Ohio.
-He graduated from the University of Dayton in 1965, and from the University of Wisconsin–Madison with a master's degree in 1967 and a doctorate in 1971 in American History.
-His dissertation was titled “Virtue Against Vice: A Study of Moral Reformers and Prostitution in the Progressive Era.”
-As a student at UW-Madison, Wagner organized rallies against the Vietnam war and was involved with the Eugene McCarthy presidential campaign and the 1970 gubernatorial election.
-He was also involved in protesting for fair housing in Milwaukee with James Groppi, a civil rights activist based in Milwaukee.
-As a student in Madison, he attended the Catholic chapel on campus, but in his later years attended the ecumenical Holy Wisdom Monastery due to increasing conservatism in his Catholic community.
+He completed a bachelor's degree (1965) at the University of Dayton and both a master's degree (1967) and a Ph.D.
+(1971) in American history at the University of Wisconsin–Madison.
+Entitled “Virtue Against Vice: A Study of Moral Reformers and Prostitution in the Progressive Era”, his doctoral dissertation was written under the direction of Professor E. David Cronon.
+While a graduate student at the UW-Madison, Wagner helped organize rallies against the Vietnam War and was active in the Eugene McCarthy 1968 presidential campaign and the Patrick Lucey campaign in 1970 Wisconsin gubernatorial election.
+He was also involved in protesting for fair housing in Milwaukee with Father James Groppi, a Catholic civil rights activist based in Milwaukee.
+During these years, Wagner attended the Catholic chapel on campus, but he later attended the ecumenical Holy Wisdom Monastery due to the increasing conservatism of the Madison diocese.
 In 1972, he was named executive director of the American Revolution Bicentennial Commission.
-In 1977, Wagner managed the executive residence for Governor Martin Schreiber.
-In 1979, Wagner became a budget analyst at the Wisconsin Department of Administration.
+In 1977, he managed the executive residence for Governor Martin Schreiber.
+In 1979, he became a budget analyst at the Wisconsin Department of Administration.
 He retired from civil service in 2005.

 Wagner ran for the Madison Common Council in 1974, but was not successful.
-In 1980, Wagner was elected to the Dane County Board of Supervisors, and served until 1994.
-He was chair of the board from 1988 until 1992.
-While on the County Board, Wagner arranged for the Gay Liberation Monument sculpture by George Segal to be a long-term loan to the City of Madison until its ultimate home in New York City was ready.
+In 1980, he was elected to the Dane County Board of Supervisors, and he served until 1994.
+He chaired the board from 1988 until 1992.
+While on the County Board, he arranged for a long-term loan of the Gay Liberation Monument sculpture by George Segal, which was displayed in Madison's Orton Park prior to its final siting at Christopher Street in New York City.
+In 1993 Wagner co-founded the New Harvest Foundation, which funds Wisconsin’s LGBT communities.

-In addition to his service on the Dane County Board, in 1993, he co-founded the New Harvest Foundation, which funds Wisconsin’s LGBT communities.
-Wagner also served on the Madison Plan Commission, the Board of Downtown Madison Inc, the Madison Urban Design Commission, Madison Landmarks Commission, Wisconsin Humanities Council, Historic Madison, Wisconsin Arts Board, the Madison Trust for Historic Preservation, the Board of the Olbrich Botanical Gardens, and the Board of the Friends of UW Libraries, and was the first chair of the Dane County Regional Transit Authority.
-In 2007, Wagner became first recipient of Madison’s Jeffrey Clay Erlanger Civility in Public Discourse Award.
+In addition to his service on the Dane County Board of Supervisors, Wagner was the first chair of the Dane County Regional Transit Authority.
+He also served on the Madison Plan Commission, the Board of Downtown Madison Inc, the Madison Urban Design Commission, the Madison Landmarks Commission, the Wisconsin Humanities Council, Historic Madison, the Wisconsin Arts Board, the Madison Trust for Historic Preservation, the board of the Olbrich Botanical Gardens, the board of the Friends of UW Libraries, and the GLBT Alumni Council of the UW-Madison Alumni Association.
+In 2007, he was the first recipient of Madison’s Jeffrey Clay Erlanger Civility in Public Discourse Award.